Business case for supporting a partnership with The Prince’s Trust

 - Recruiting and investing in young people now will help tackle the issue of the ageing workforce in the NHS as older workers can transfer their knowledge and skills to younger recruits.

-- Prince’s Trust pre-employment programmes can be tailored to meet the needs of each trust.
-Using their support to inclusively recruit young people based on what you need now will ensure they have the necessary skills and values needed for the future.
+- Prince’s Trust pre-employment programmes can be tailored to meet the needs of your trust.
+They can support you to inclusively recruit young people to ensure your workforce has the necessary skills and values needed for the future.

 - Investing in young people brings returns in commitment and loyalty.
 Nurturing young people’s talent will motivate and engage them even further and will help to maintain productivity and reduce future recruitment costs.